Menu

 In Mathematics, children working on B Squared Level Math will be focusing on individual B Squared targets.

-Pupils working at Year 1 level will be completing work based on Number and Place Value with numbers from 0-10 and 0-20, Addition and Subtraction with numbers from 0-10, Shape, Space and Measure.
+Pupils working at Year 1 level will be completing work based on Number and Place Value with numbers from within 100, Addition and Subtraction with numbers from 0-100, Time and Shape, Space and Measure.

 Science

-In Science, children working on a Year 1 curriculum will be learning about Animals Including Humans.
+In Science, children working on a Year 1 curriculum will be learning about Plants.

 Children will be taught how to:

-Children following a year 5 curriculum will be learning about Changes of Materials.
+Children following a year 5 curriculum will be learning about Living things and their habitats.

 Computing